Stephen-Gates/GTFS/README.md

 A datapackage.json file is created for you with some inferred data types.
 Download this file.

-GoodTables can only use a json table schema for validation ([See goodtables-web #65](https://github.com/frictionlessdata/goodtables-web/issues/65)).
+GoodTables can only use a json table schema for validation ([see goodtables-web #65](https://github.com/frictionlessdata/goodtables-web/issues/65)).
 You can extract this from the datapackage.json file.
 It's this bit `{fields: [...]}`.
 Save this a separate file.

 Edit the schema file with a text editor (e.g. [ATOM](https://atom.io), [jsoneditoronline.org](http://www.jsoneditoronline.org)) and add constraints, refine types and formats, etc.